tuian/gerenios/content/powershell.md

 # How to connect to Office 365

-## Preparation
+## Before you start

-Before you can use any Office 365 PowerShell cmdlets, you need to download and install them.
+Before you can use any Office 365 PowerShell cmdlets, you need to download and install them following the links below.

+1. Download <a href="https://www.microsoft.com/en-us/download/details.aspx?id=28177" target="_blank">Microsoft Online Services Sign-In Assistant</a>
+2. Browse to <a href="http://connect.microsoft.com/site1164/Downloads/DownloadDetails.aspx?DownloadID=59185" target="_blank">Azure Active Directory PowerShell V1</a> and select download link next to **AdministrationConfig-V1.1.166.0-GA.msi**
+3. Download <a href="http://www.microsoft.com/download/details.aspx?id=35588" target="_blank">SharePoint Online Management Shell</a>
+4. Download <a href="http://www.microsoft.com/en-us/download/details.aspx?id=39366" target="_blank">Skype for Business, Windows PowerShell Module</a>

+After installing the modules, you're ready to go!

-First you should save your credentials and tenant name to variables so you can use them later:
+First we save your credentials and tenant name to variables, so we can use them later.
+For tenant, use the first part of your tenant name: **yourtenant**.onmicrosoft.com

 {{< highlight powershell >}}
 $cred=Get-Credential
 $tenant="yourtenant"
 {{< /highlight>}}

-## Office 365 (v1)
+## Office 365

 To connect to Office 365, please use the following command:
 {{< highlight powershell >}}